Observability

 Production: proxy backend

-For any app you ship to users, put a lightweight backend between your app and Datadog.
-The app sends OTLP to your endpoint with no credentials.
+Put a lightweight backend between your app and Datadog.
+The app sends OTLP with no credentials.
 The backend adds the API key and forwards to Datadog.
 The key never reaches the device.

 iOS / macOS app → OTLP (no key) → Your proxy → + dd-api-key → Datadog